These states have issued stay-at-home orders. What does that mean?

 Pennsylvania

-Pennsylvania Gov. Tom Wolf issued a "stay at home” order for seven counties in the state to help stop the spread of COVID-19.
+Pennsylvania Gov. Tom Wolf initially issued a "stay at home” order for seven counties in the state to help stop the spread of COVID-19.
+On April 1, it was expanded to include the entire state.

-The order to Allegheny, Bucks, Chester, Delaware, Monroe, Montgomery and Philadelphia counties takes place from 8:00 PM on Monday, March 23 through until April 6, 2020.

-However, after the number of deaths in the state rose on Wednesday, March 25, Wolf added orders to residents of Lehigh and Northampton counties to stay home, with few exceptions.
-Wolf's office said the order will take effect at 8 p.m. on Wednesday for the two new counties, home to more than 670,000 people.

 The order has several guidelines about what is allowed and not allowed for the specific counties.
 Click here to read more.